nikoschatzi/wishbone/README.md

-VHDL implementation of wishbne slave.
+VHDL implementation of wishbone slave.